donaldlab/OSPREY3/doc/content/contributing/architecture/conf-energy.md

  * [AMBER](https://en.wikipedia.org/wiki/AMBER)
  * [EEF1 or Effective Energy Function 1](http://charmm.sunhwanj.com/html/eef1.html)

-For the AMBER forecfield, we only use the non-bonded terms modeling van der Waals and electrostatic interactions.
+For the AMBER forcefield, we only use the non-bonded terms modeling van der Waals and electrostatic interactions.
 EEF1 models the interactions between the molecule and an implicit bulk solvent (eg water).